A paradise of white sand beaches in the Indian Ocean

 There’s something very special about a Seychelles holiday.
 This castaway clutch of islands is a tropical paradise with an extra twist.
 Not only home to some of the world’s softest, purest sands and clearest turquoise waters, Seychelles also boasts a relaxed way of life, an inspiring cultural diversity and a host of truly stunning scenery.
 Even better, wherever you stay and whatever you do, you’ll be worlds away from a crowd.
 It’s utter barefoot bliss, but that’s only the beginning.

 Marooned in the middle of the Indian Ocean, north of Madagascar and east of Zanzibar, this remote location has kept Seychelles secluded from mass tourism.
 There are 115 tiny islands in total and many of these are either uninhabited or dedicated nature reserves.
 Each island is topped with a lush tropical forest, fringed by pristine white sands, surrounded by azure waters and drenched in sunshine.
 There are 43 inner islands and 72 smaller satellite outer islands.
 Let’s just say that you’ll be totally spoilt for choice!

 Ruled first by the French and then by the British until 1976, the Seychellois have ancestry drawn from all 4 corners of the earth.
 Exiles were sent here to stay out of trouble, freed slaves settled down, adventurers weighed anchor and Arab, Persian, Chinese and Indian traders all passed through these shores.
-As a result, the Seychelles is a colourful cultural melting pot.
-The local art, the music and even the architecture are different from anywhere else in the world.
+As a result, the local art, the music and even the architecture are different from anywhere else in the world.